nghiamvt/blog/content/blog/kubernetes-101/index.md

 ### **_Containers_**

-*Programs running on Kubernetes are packaged as Linux containers such as Docker.*
+*Programs running on Kubernetes are packaged as Linux containers (Docker).*
 ![Kubernetes containers](_containers.png)

 - Multiple programs can be added into a single container